sampsonv/github-trending/README.md

 * 【2023-10-15】[qwerttvv / Beijing-IPTV](https://github.com/qwerttvv/Beijing-IPTV) - 最好用的北京联通、北京移动IPTV频道列表。https://bjiptv.gq/
 ## Css

+* 【2024-06-19】[microsoft / azuredevopslabs](https://github.com/microsoft/azuredevopslabs) - Learn how you can plan smartly, collaborate better, and ship faster with a set of modern development services with Azure DevOps.
 * 【2024-06-18】[BNDong / Cnblogs-Theme-SimpleMemory](https://github.com/BNDong/Cnblogs-Theme-SimpleMemory) - 🍭　Cnblogs theme _ Basic theme : SimpleMemory
 * 【2024-06-16】[apu52 / METAVERSE](https://github.com/apu52/METAVERSE) - 🚀 Welcome to our GitHub repository, Officially accepted for GSSOC'24 🌟& SSOC'24🌟 Explore a dynamic collection of front-end projects, powered by HTML, CSS, JavaScript, and React.
 Join our community to contribute your creations 🎨, add features 🛠️, or squash bugs 🐛 in existing projects.
 * 【2024-06-05】[mdazfar2 / HelpOps-Hub](https://github.com/mdazfar2/HelpOps-Hub) - Welcome to HelpOps-Hub: your go-to resource for essential DevOps tools and technologies.
 Simplify your DevOps journey with curated guides, tools, and best practices.
 Never get stuck again!⚡